tuxedoar/ssh-commander/README.md

 should be valid on all targeted hosts!.

 #### SSH key-based authentication
-As explained previously, firstly, `ssh-commander` is gonna try a *key-based authentication*, by looking for valid *keys* at the
+As explained previously, firstly, `ssh-commander` will try a *key-based authentication*, by looking for valid *keys* at the `~/.ssh/` directory.
-`~/.ssh/` directory.

 The following types of keys are looked for: